newchuyalong/libgdx-learning/Interfacing-with-platform-specific-code.md

 Here's a [forum discussion](http://www.badlogicgames.com/forum/viewtopic.php?f=11&t=9072&p=41323#p41323) on the matter, also including iOS specific things.

-Sometimes it is necessary to access platform specific APIs, e.g. adding advertisement services or leaderboard functionality provided by frameworks such as [Swarm](http://swarmconnect.com/).
+Sometimes it is necessary to access platform specific APIs, e.g., adding advertisement services or leaderboard functionality provided by frameworks such as [Swarm](http://swarmconnect.com/).

 This can be achieved by interfacing these APIs with a Facade, providing a platform-specific implementation for each target.

-The following example is pure fiction and assumes we want to use a very simple leaderboard API which is only available on Android.
+The following example is pure fiction and assumes we want to use a very simple leaderboard API that is only available on Android.
 For other targets we simply want to log invocations or provide mock return values.

 The Android API looks like this: